Our Annual Guide to Special Needs Resources Throughout the CSRA

 Learning Disabilities Association of Georgia

-One of 50 volunteer state organizations which comprise the Learning Disabilities Association of America (LDA).
-For more than 30 years their mission has been to enhance the quality of life for individuals of all ages with learning disabilities and/or Attention Deficit and Hyperactivity Disorders (ADHD).
-Members are served by a state office and volunteers who provide resources and sponsor events.
+One of 50 volunteer state organizations that comprise the Learning Disabilities Association of America (LDA).
+For more than 30 years, its mission has been to enhance the quality of life for individuals of all ages with learning disabilities and/or Attention Deficit and Hyperactivity Disorders (ADHD).

 Serenity Behavioral Health System